If you’re in Dallas, one place you can’t miss out on is the Dallas Farmer’s Market, just east of Downtown Dallas at 920 S. Harwood Street.

 As you explore The Shed and The Market, you’ll find a mix of local produce, handmade jewelry, clever t-shirts, delicious local restaurants, and so much more.

-The Dallas Farmers Market is comprised of The Market, The Shed, and outdoor areas.
+The Dallas Farmers Market is comprised of The Market and The Shed.
 Keep reading for details on each section.

 - The Shed is open on Fridays, Saturdays and Sundays.
 Local vendors flock to The Shed, bringing in their fresh produce and latest handmade products.